seanredmond/heniautos/guide/programming-with-heniautos.md

 ## Overview

-The most important functions in Heniautos, if you are lookig to generate calendars, are:
+The most important functions in Heniautos, if you are looking to generate calendars, are:

 * `festival_calendar()`
 * `prytany_calendar()`

 To understand the difference between the two, see [Festival Calendar Basics](festival-calendar-basics.md) and [The Conciliar Calendar](conciliar-calendar.md).

-To use these functions you will need to know about some constants, initializing data, and working with BCE years
+To use these functions you will need to know about some constants and working with BCE years

 And if you are working with calendar equations, the important functions are: